HAImanifesto/website/index.md

 > The meaning of the score is always contextual.

 Some situations — such as personal expression or educational evaluation — may call for minimal AI involvement.
 Others — such as technical, scientific, or analytical work — may benefit from more substantial support, especially when accuracy, consistency, or scale are priorities.

+## HAI/ Scale

+The scorecards illustrate how human and AI contributions scale from HAI/0 to HAI/9 — providing creators with a reference for self-assessing their process, and offering publishers, institutions, or platforms a consistent way to understand and communicate the level of collaboration behind a work.